 For more information about bowel screening, including how to order a home test kit or find out if bowel screening is available near you, call the bowel cancer screening helpline on 0800 707 60 60.

-The thought that as little as one drink a day can potentially increase your risk of bowel cancer is a sobering one, but, luckily, changing the way you drink can help to reduce that risk.
+The thought that a day can potentially increase your risk of bowel cancer is a sobering one, but, luckily, changing the way you drink can help to reduce that risk.
 If you’re often tempted by the idea of a drink at the end of a long day, why not try some of our tips for cutting down at home?
 Follow our practical steps to take action, and have a think about whether you’re ready to cut down.

-However, just as alcohol is not the sole cause of bowel cancer, simply reducing alcohol intake is not enough to remove the risk of developing it.
+However, just as alcohol is potentially only one contributory factor for bowel cancer, simply reducing alcohol intake is not enough to remove the risk of developing it.
 Professor Robert Steele, a bowel cancer expert, recommends a diet high in fibre and low in red meat.
 This, along with regular exercise, should help to maintain a healthy weight, which is key to protecting your body from the risk of bowel cancer.

 Also, if you smoke, try to give up, not only is smoking linked to bowel cancer, it can also cause lung cancer, mouth cancer and many other life-threatening illnesses.